COVID-19: travel health notice for all travellers

 If local authorities consider you a citizen of Thailand, they may refuse to grant you access to Canadian consular services.
 This will prevent us from providing you with those services.

-The currency is the Thai baht (THB).
+The currency of Thailand is the Thai baht (THB).

 Natural disasters and climate